rainxh11/WinSxS_Cleaner/README.md

 - Windows 11 All Build Versions: SUCCESS!

 # How to:
-Drag and drop "windows\winsxs" folder to "WinSxSCleaner.exe", it will create reduced size modified "WinSxS" zip file in the executable folder.
+Drag and drop "windows\winsxs" folder to "WinSxSCleaner.exe", it will create a reduced size modified "WinSxS" zip file in the executable folder.

 Download: https://github.com/rainxh11/WinSxS_Cleaner/releases/latest